UNESCO world heritage sites in India

 World Heritage Sites

-- The World Heritage Sites are officially recognized by a specialized agency of the UN (United Nations), United Nations Educational, Scientific and Cultural Organization (UNESCO) based on their natural, cultural, historical, and scientific importance as described in the UNESCO World Heritage Convention, 1972.
+- These Sites are the places which have been officially recognized by a specialized agency of the UN (United Nations), United Nations Educational, Scientific and Cultural Organization (UNESCO) based on their natural, cultural, historical, and scientific importance.

 - The list of World Heritage sites is maintained by World Heritage Programme which is administered by the UNESCO World Heritage Committee.